nickrussler/commentbox/README.md

 * Also you can (and are allowed to) make modifications to adapt to your special needs.
 * You can connect this component to your own user-system and your users don't need to have an account on your site and an additional account for the external system.

+## First Steps for Simple Demo

+Just deploy the simple demo project in any AS with eclipse or your IDE of choice.

-## First Steps
+## First Steps for Extended Demo

 Create the needed datasource (commentboxDS) in the configs of your AS or rename the used datasource to one of yours (in persistence.xml).

-Then simply deploy the demo project in any AS with eclipse or your IDE of choice.
+Then deploy the demo project in any AS with eclipse or your IDE of choice.

+## Notice for JBoss usage
-In case of JBoss you need to adjust the standalone.xml to support atmosphere:
+In case you use JBoss and want to use the live features you need to adjust the standalone.xml to support atmosphere:

 change the line: